r-khr/webstorm_git/README.md

 If there are merge conflicts, you will be prompted to resolve them.

-If your local changes are going to be overwritten by merge, WebStorm suggests to perform **smart merge** (similar to [smart checkout](https://www.jetbrains.com/help/webstorm/2016.3/checking-out-switching-between-branches.html)).
+If your local changes are going to be overwritten by merge, WebStorm suggests to perform **Smart Merge** (similar to [smart checkout](https://www.jetbrains.com/help/webstorm/2016.3/checking-out-switching-between-branches.html)).

 ### To delete a branch